RWS/ISHBootstrap/Notes/Example.md

 - `ComputerName` is the target computer name.
 If not set then all script execute locally
 - `ISHVersion` is the target content manager version.
-- `EnableSecureWinRM` controls if the script should initialize the secure WinRm
+- `EnableSecureWinRM` controls if the script should initialize the secure WinRm.
+- `InstallProcessExplorer` controls if the script should install process explorer.
-- `ISHServerRepository` is the repository name where ISHServer module can be found
+- `ISHServerRepository` is the repository name where ISHServer module can be found.
-- `xISHInstallRepository` is the repository name where xISHInstall module can be found
+- `xISHInstallRepository` is the repository name where xISHInstall module can be found.
-- `PrerequisitesSourcePath` is the source path for all ISHServer 3rd party dependencies
+- `PrerequisitesSourcePath` is the source path for all ISHServer 3rd party dependencies.
 - `CredentialForCredSSPExpression` is the cmdlet or expression that return a `PSCredential` to use for *CredSSP* sessions.
 - `OSUserCredentialExpression` is the cmdlet or expression that return a `PSCredential` to use for sessions on behalf of the `osuser`.
 - `PSRepository` is an array with `PSRepository` values.
 Look up `Register-PSRepository` to understand the values.
 Leave empty to not register any repository.